dogweather/forkful/content/en/javascript/dates-and-times/comparing-two-dates.md

 weight: 27
 ---

-## What & Why?

-Comparing two dates means checking if they are the same or determining which comes before or after.
-Programmers often need this for deadlines, event scheduling, or just tracking time.

 ## How to:
 JavaScript's `Date` objects come in handy.
 When you compare them, they convert into milliseconds since January 1, 1970, UTC.

 ```javascript